 As long as you have a reliable internet connection, you can have as many lines as you want.

-A two-line phone system is ideal for small businesses that have a predictable call volume.
+A two-line phone system is ideal for small businesses with a predictable call volume.

 Examples of companies use-cases that could use two lines include: